wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-availability-groups-manual.md

 	![Use NSLOOKUP to find IP address for DC](./media/virtual-machines-windows-portal-sql-alwayson-availability-groups-manual/IC664954.png)

   >[AZURE.NOTE] After setting the DNS, you may loose the RDP session to the member server.
-If you do, reboot the VM from the Azure portal  Preview .
+If you do, reboot the VM from the Azure portal.

 1. Click **OK** and then **Close** to commit the changes.
 You are now able to join the VM to **corp.contoso.com**.